Muskogean languages

-Muskogean (/m@'skougi@n/ mə-SKOH-ghee-ən; also Muskhogean) is a language family spoken in the Southeastern United States.
+Muskogean (/məs.'kou.gi.ən/, məs-KOH-ghee-ən; also Muskhogean) is a language family spoken in the Southeastern United States.
+The state with the largest population of speakers today is Oklahoma.
 Members of the family are Indigenous languages of the Americas.
 Typologically, Muskogean languages are highly synthetic and agglutinative.
 One documented language, Apalachee, is no longer spoken, and the remaining languages are critically endangered.

 Genetic relationships

 Family division

 The Muskogean family consists of Alabama, Chickasaw, Choctaw, Muscogee (or Creek), Koasati, Apalachee, and Hitchiti-Mikasuki.
 Hitchiti is generally considered a dialect of Mikasuki.
-"Seminole" is sometimes used for a dialect of Muscogee spoken in Oklahoma.
+"Seminole" is sometimes used for either a dialect of Muscogee spoken in Oklahoma, or to refer to the Mikasuki which is the ancestral language of most Florida Seminoles, while "Cow Creek Seminole" more specifically refers to a dialect of Muscogee spoken by a minority of Seminoles in Florida.

 The major subdivisions of the family have long been controversial, but the following lower-level groups are universally accepted: Choctaw–Chickasaw, Alabama–Koasati, Hitchiti–Mikasuki, and Muscogee.
 Apalachee is no longer spoken; its precise relationship to the other languages is uncertain, but Mary Haas and Pamela Munro both classify it with the Alabama–Koasati group.

 Haas's classification

 For connections among these groupings, one influential classification is that of Mary Haas and Karen Booker, in which "Western Muskogean" (Choctaw-Chickasaw) is seen as one major branch, and "Eastern Muskogean" (Alabama-Koasati, Hitchiti-Mikasuki, and Muscogee) as another.
 Within Eastern Muskogean, Alabama-Koasati and Hitchiti-Mikasuki are generally thought to be more closely related to each other than to Muscogee.
 That classification is reflected in the list below: